-Some clinics provide a clean-catch kit consisting of a plastic container with a lid, a label for you to write your name on, and an individually wrapped moist towelette.
-Others ask that you perform similar actions with soapy water.
+Some clinics provide a clean catch kit consisting of a plastic container with a lid, a label for you to write your name on, and an individually wrapped, moist towel.
+Others ask that you use soapy water instead of providing a moist towel.

-Instructions similar to those below are usually either listed on a sheet of paper provided by someone in the clinic or on a laminated instruction sheet posted in the clinic bathroom.
+You can usually find instructions similar to those below listed on a sheet of paper provided by someone in the clinic or on a laminated instruction sheet posted in the clinic bathroom.

-3. Females use a packaged moist towelette to clean the vulva and perianal areas starting from front to back.
-Repeat with a second towelette.
+- Females should use a packaged, moist towel to clean the vulva and perianal areas starting from front to back.
+Repeat with a second moist towel.

-Males retract the foreskin from the penis if necessary and use the packaged towelette to clean the penis from the tip to the base.
-Repeat with second towelette.
+- Males should retract the foreskin from the penis if necessary and use the packaged towel to clean the penis from the tip to the base.
+Repeat with second towel.

-Males retract the foreskin if necessary with one hand and start urinating into the toilet.
+- Males should retract the foreskin if necessary with one hand and start urinating into the toilet.
 Then, position the urine container with the other hand to catch the stream without touching any skin.

-5. Do not fill urine to the top.
-No more than half a container is needed.
+- Don’t fill urine to the top of the sterile container.
+No more than half a container is necessary.

-It will take 24 to 48 hours for the sample to be cultured.
-Ask your doctor how you will be notified of the results.
+It will take 24 to 48 hours for the lab to culture the sample.
+Ask your doctor how they will notify you of the results.

-Note: If the urine sample is being taken from an infant, the clean-catch kit consists of a plastic bag with a sticky strip on one end that fits over the baby’s genital area, as well as a sterile container.
+Note: If an infant is providing the urine sample, the clean catch kit will consist of a plastic bag with a sticky strip on one end that fits over the baby’s genital area, as well as a sterile container.
 Use the same cleaning methods and the plastic bags for collecting the urine.
 Pour the urine into the sterile container.

-Cultures with greater than 100,000 colony forming units (CFU) of a single bacteria are considered positive.
-This usually indicates an infection that will be treated with an antibiotic.
+Cultures with greater than 100,000 colony-forming units (CFU) of a single bacteria provide a positive test result.
+This usually indicates an infection that needs an antibiotic for treatment.

 No growth, or a negative result, indicates there is no infection present.

-The growth of several different types of bacteria likely indicates the urine sample was contaminated during the collection process.
-The clean-catch protocol reduces the chance of contamination.
+If the test results show the growth of several different types of bacteria, it likely means that the urine sample was contaminated during the collection process.
+The clean catch protocol reduces the chance of contamination.